 Briefly…

-Clinton Davis is an old time folk musician currently based in San Diego, California.
+Clinton Davis is an old time folk musician based in Southern California.
 A fifth-generation Kentuckian, Davis grew up in rural Carroll County.
 His repertoire spans fiddle and banjo music native to his family home, the exuberant ragtime piano and guitar of early 20th-century New Orleans, and ballad songs and dance music of the Southwest.